Non-relativistic quantum theory consistent with principle of locality

 According to parabolic type equation (\ref{eq:B1}), speed of the wave function perturbations propagation is infinite.
-To overcome this drawback, we will use method developed in our previous works \cite{sh1a}, \cite{sh1b}-\cite{sh3}.
-I suggest that initially the multi-particle system is in a stationary state.
-Then at a certain moment of time $t=t_0$ wave function field is locally perturbed.
-As a result, perturbed and non-perturbed $3n$ dimensional subregions appear, their boundary hypersurface $S_P$ moves with speed of light $v_P$ into the non-perturbed subregion, and the perturbed subregion gradually replaces the non-perturbed one.
+To overcome this drawback, we will use method developed in our previous works \cite{sh1d}-\cite{sh3} for parabolic partial differential equations.
+We suggest that initially the quantum system is in a stationary state.
+Then at a certain moment of time $t=t_0$ wave function field is locally perturbed where under perturbation we mean any change of wave function.
+As a result, perturbed and non-perturbed $3n$ dimensional sub-regions appear, their boundary hyper-surface $S_P$ moves with speed $v_P$ equal speed of light into the non-perturbed sub-region, and the perturbed sub-region gradually replaces the non-perturbed one.

-As in papers \cite{sh1a}, \cite{sh1b}-\cite{sh3} we define perturbation traveltime $t_P$ as a time moment when the perturbation reached a given point $M$.
-Therefore the boundary hypersurface $S_P$, separating the perturbed from the non-perturbed subregion, is a surface of constant perturbation traveltime $t_P=const$.
-For a multi-particle quantum system $t_P,~M,~S_P$ are functions of $A$.
-From definition of perturbation traveltime follows that $|\nabla t_P|=\frac {1}{v_P}$ or
+According to method developed in works \cite{sh1d}-\cite{sh3} we define perturbation travel-time $t_P$ as a time moment when the perturbation reached a given point $M$.
+Therefore the boundary hyper-surface $S_P$, separating the perturbed from the non-perturbed sub-region, is a surface of constant perturbation traveltime $t_P=const$.
+For a multi-particle quantum system, $t_P,~M,~S_P$ are functions of $G$.
+From definition of perturbation traveltime follows that